peterkhayes/pitchfinder/README.md

 ## Usage

 ### Finding the pitch of a wav file in node
 All pitchfinding algorithms provided operate on `Float32Array`s.
-To find the pitch of a `wav` file, we can use the `wav-decoder` library to extract this data.
+To find the pitch of a `wav` file, we can use the `wav-decoder` library to extract the data into such an array.
 ```javascript
 const fs = require("fs"); // promise-based fs
 const WavDecoder = require("wav-decoder");